Project Unincorporated MN

 Project Unincorporated MN: A New Chapter

-I'm excited to share that I’ve been able to continue Project Unincorporated MN this year, thanks to support from the Minnesota State Arts Board.
-Since June, I’ve been back on the road—traveling through Grant, Wilkin, Otter Tail, and Clay counties—visiting small unincorporated towns and immersing myself in their stories, landscapes, and communities.
+I’m excited to continue Project Unincorporated MN this year, thanks to support from the Minnesota State Arts Board.
+Since June, I’ve been traveling through Grant, Wilkin, Otter Tail, and Clay counties, visiting small unincorporated towns and exploring their stories, landscapes, and communities.

-Below is a collection of highlights from the amazing people I have met thus far.
-I will be covering Becker and Wadena counties next.
-Thanks for following along & make sure to check out my project page on Facebook here & Instagram here.
+Below is a collection of highlights from the amazing people I’ve met so far.
+Next, I’ll be visiting Becker and Wadena counties.
+Thanks for following along—check out my project page on Facebook and Instagram.

 Clay County